-All you need to do to take advantage of this risk-free deal today is click on the “SUBSCRIBE NOW” button bellow...
+All you need to do to take advantage of this risk-free deal today is click on the “SUBSCRIBE NOW” button below...
 It’ll immediately take you to a secure order form where you can review everything you’re going to receive today.
 TRUST ME – I know it’s a lot.
 But I’m doing everything I can to make this the best $49 you’ve spent in your life.

-As former Money Map Press publisher Mike Ward says, “Karim Rahemtulla is one of the smartest investing minds working in the trenches today.
-It's important to listen to what he has to say - in fact your entire financial life may depend on it.
+As former Money Map Press publisher Mike Ward says...

+“Karim Rahemtulla is one of the smartest investing minds working in the trenches today.
+It’s important to listen to what he has to say – in fact your entire financial life may depend on it.

 He shows in great detail and with fearlessness where the next generation of mega wealthy individuals will make their millions.
 Follow his advice, and you could be one of them.”
 My #1 stock play to take advantage of the “do or die” resurgence of American chip manufacturing...
-Could be lifechanging in it of itself...
-But is just ONE piece of what I’m sending you today...
-Let’s recap everything you’re going too get when you join Trade Of The Day Plus:
+Could be life-changing in and of itself...
+But it’s just ONE piece of what I’m sending you today...
+Let’s recap everything you’re going to get when you join Trade of the Day Plus:

 [BUNDLE GRAPHIC]

 Daily Issues of Trade of the Day – You’ll get our daily briefings detailing what we’re most excited about in the market.
-We’ll give you the top-moving stocks, explain the appropriate trading strategies and give you an idea where markets are headed next.
+We’ll give you the top-moving stocks, explain the appropriate trading strategies and give you an idea of where markets are headed next.

 52 Weeks of Trade of the Day Plus Recommendations – Every Wednesday at 5 p.m.
 ET, you’ll receive our video breakdown of the #1 investment opportunity of that week.

-Defeating China: The #1 U.S. Stock To Soar From 2NM Chips – My brand-new report that goes over the little-known chip stock that is poised to explode thanks to American chip makers beating China’s plot to destroy America.
+“Defeating China: The #1 U.S. Stock to Soar From 2-Nanometer Chips” – This is my brand-new report that goes over the little-known chip stock that is poised to explode thanks to American chip makers foiling China’s plot to destroy America.

-Bonus #1: Chip Domination Profits: My Top 6 Semiconductor Plays Bonus #2: In Case Of Emergency Break Glass: The Official China Invasion Contingency Plan
+Bonus #1: “Chip Domination Profits: My Top 6 Semiconductor Plays”

+Bonus #2: “In Case of Emergency Break Glass: The Official China Invasion Contingency Plan”

-Bonus #3: How to Execute the Win-Both-Ways Trade (a Special Video Series)
+Bonus #3: How to Execute the Win-Both-Ways Trade (the First Episode in a Special Video Series)

-Bonus #4: The Insider Files: The Ultimate Guide To Profiting Off Insider Action
+Bonus #4: “The Insider Files: The Ultimate Guide to Profiting off Insider Action”

-Access to Our Complete Model Portfolio, With All Current Recommendations and status updates
+Access to Our Complete Model Portfolio, With All Current Recommendations and Status Updates

-Access to Our US-Based VIP Concierge Team – I you
+Access to Our U.S.-Based VIP Concierge Team

-Password-Protected Access to Our Trade of the Day Plus Website – where you can conveniently you can see past issues, access the portfolios and read our latest market breakdowns.
+And...
+Password-Protected Access to Our Trade of the Day Plus Website – where you can conveniently see past issues, access the portfolios and read our latest market breakdowns.

 A $1,085 value...
-All backed by our 100% Risk-Free Guarantee...
+All backed by our 100% risk-free guarantee...
 For just $49 per year when you click the button below this video!
 Look...
 This tiny chip stock that I’ve talked about today isn’t going to remain this dirt cheap for that much longer.
-As I mentioned earlier, similar stocks are now trading up to $600.
+As I mentioned earlier, similar stocks are now trading for up to $600.